nezaj/Reference/js_good_parts/chp3_notes.md

 Objects in JavaScript are class-free.
 There is no constraint on the names of the new properties or on the values of properties.
 Objects are useful for collecting and organizing data.
 Objects can contain other objects, so they can easily represent tree or graph structures.

 #### Object Literals
-An object literal is a pair of curly braces surronding zero or more name/value pairs.
+An object literal is a pair of curly braces surrounding zero or more name/value pairs.
 An object literal can appear anywhere an expression can appear:
 ```javascript
 var empty_object = {}